Private Office Market Report: Exclusive insights into the international luxury real estate market. Discover now.

 How high is the agent's commission when buying a property?

 There is no uniform guideline throughout Germany as to how high the agent's commission is for the sale of a flat or house.
-In practice, the commission in Germany is usually 7% of the selling price of the property.
+In practice, the commission in Germany is usually around 7% of the selling price of the property.
 With the new regulation, this commission will be divided fairly and equally between buyer and seller throughout Germany.

 Calculation example: